Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Knowledge is an essential element in the Source to Tap / Multi-Barrier Approach.
 Increased knowledge will lead to increased consumer confidence in the safety and quality of their drinking water supplies.
 In addition, a well-informed public will understand their role in the conservation of drinking water and how their actions contribute to the protection of source water.

 Knowledge of the costs associated with delivering safe, secure supplies of drinking water is required.
-The intent of Alberta Environment and Parks' (AEP) full cost accounting initiative is to assist municipalities by providing a full cost reporting template, in accordance with established accounting standards, specific to drinking water operation.
+The intent of the Alberta government's Full Cost Accounting Initiative is to assist municipalities by providing a full cost reporting template, in accordance with established accounting standards, specific to drinking water operation.

 The objective is to ensure that governments have accurate information regarding the true cost of producing and supplying quality drinking water.
 Reporting of all costs related to infrastructure, operations and administration is required to ensure the sustainability of these systems.